Northern Beaches Library Service

 Living on the Northern Beaches means checking surf conditions from the office and taking your children to the beach after school.
 It’s about busy sportsfields, bush walking and bike trails on the weekend.
 It’s an active lifestyle with clean waterways, beautiful wildlife and vibrant events backed by great services and infrastructure.

 Northern Beaches Council is committed to delivering the highest quality service, valued and trusted by our community.

 In association with the Northern Beaches Library service, poet Mark Tredinnick will be hosting poetic workshops as part of the Seniors Week program.
 Participants will be guided through an introduction to writing poetry with the help of Mark's best tips and secrets of the craft.

-MARK TREDINNICK—whose many books include Almost Everything I Know, Bluewren Cantos, Fire Diary, The Blue Plateau, and The Little Red Writing Book—is a celebrated poet, essayist, and writing teacher.
+Mark Tredinnick, whose eighteen books include A Gathered Distance, Almost Everything I Know, Egret in a Ploughed Field, Bluewren Cantos, Fire Diary, The Blue Plateau, and The Little Red Writing Book—is a celebrated poet, essayist, and writing teacher.
 “One of our great poets of place,” Judy Beveridge has called him.
-His chapbook The Lyrebird & Other Poems, first published in 2011 is just out in an updated edition (Picaro Poets Series; Ginninderra Books), and his poem “Skipping the Rope” appeared in the second edition of an international anthology of poems published by the United Nations on Happiness Day.
+In 2020, Mark was awarded the Order of Australia Medal for services to literature and education.